-12. What are the barriers to accessing legal assistance in your PSA?
+15. What are the barriers to accessing legal assistance in your PSA?
 Include proposed strategies for overcoming such barriers.
-Discuss:

-The main barrier is that the need exceeds the LSP's current capacity.
-While the need grows, funding that does not keep pace with the relatively high cost of living in the area has made it difficult to recruit and retain attorneys.
-The recent increase in funding has helped to address retention but is insufficient to support increased staffing.
-Strategies for addressing this barrier have been to utilize pro bono (volunteer) attorneys, to emphasize preventative education, and to identify new funding sources that can increase the provider's capacity.
+The main barrier is that the need exceeds our current capacity.
+While the need grows, funding remains static and the dramatic increase in housing costs has made it difficult to retain attorneys.
+The recent increase in funding is helping to address retention but is insufficient to increase staffing.
+Strategies for addressing this barrier have been to maintain clinics that utilize pro bono (volunteer) attorneys to help a group of older adults at a time, to emphasize preventative education, and to identify new funding sources that can increase the provider's capacity.